julianbarg/CV/cv.md

 ---

+* Barg, J. & Zbaracki, M. J. (2022, Oct 25).
+How do we talk about this?
+The Discourse on the Environmental Impacts of Keystone XL.
+Presented virtually at University of Helsinki.
+* Barg, J. & Zbaracki, M. J. (2022, Oct 19).
+How do we talk about this?
+The Discourse on the Environmental Impacts of Keystone XL.
+Presented at the Ivey PhD Research Series, Ivey Business School.
-* Barg, J., & Zbaracki, M. J. (2022, July 8).
+* Barg, J. & Zbaracki, M. J. (2022, Jul 8).
 Knowledge, Power, and Deinstitutionalization.
 The Battle over Keystone XL.
 Presented at the 38th EGOS Colloquium, Vienna.
-* OMT Doctoral Student Consortium on August 4, 2021 at the 81st Annual Meeting of the Academy of Managements, virtual.
+* OMT Doctoral Student Consortium on Aug 4, 2021 at the 81st Annual Meeting of the Academy of Managements, virtual.
-* Barg, J. (2021, March 2).
+* Barg, J. (2021, Mar 2).
 Learning to Be Sustainable (?).
 Presented at the Ivey PhD Research Series, Ivey Business School.
 * Barg, J. (2020).
 A Few Spills a Year, That’s Normal?
 Learning in the Pipeline Industry.
 AOM ONE Doctoral Consortium.
 Presented at the 80th Annual Meeting of the Academy of Management, virtual.
-* Barg, J. (2020, February 14).
+* Barg, J. (2020, Feb 14).
 Oil Spills and Organizational Learning.
 Presented at the Ivey PhD Research Series, Ivey Business School.
-* Barg, J. (2016, August 2).
+* Barg, J. (2016, Aug 2).
 The Trends of Corporate Social Responsibility in China.
 Presented at the 3rd International Conference on CSR, Sustainability, Ethics and Governance, Cologne.

 # Service